 Engineers Identify Collaboration as the Key to Successful Cable Installation

 With the surge in projects, challenges arise for planning engineers and installers who play key roles in ensuring safe, damage-free cable installation.
-Despite complexities like cable pull distance, conduit bends, and differing perspectives on what possible with cable installation, both camps desire achieving the best outcomes.
+Despite complexities like cable pull distance, conduit bends, and differing perspectives on what is possible with cable installation, both camps desire achieving the best outcomes.

 Construction projects, from infrastructure upgrades to new building constructions, are everywhere, with cable-in-conduit installation being a vital component.
 Whether underground for electrical or communications systems or within large commercial or industrial buildings, cable is essential for connecting the world.

 With the surge in projects, challenges arise for planning engineers and installers who play key roles in ensuring safe, damage-free cable installation.
-Despite complexities like cable pull distance, conduit bends, and differing perspectives on what possible with cable installation, both camps desire achieving the best outcomes.
+Despite complexities like cable pull distance, conduit bends, and differing perspectives on what is possible with cable installation, both camps desire achieving the best outcomes.

 To better understand this dynamic between planning engineers and installers, Polywater® sat down with a group of industry professionals to gather insights about the challenges they face surrounding cable-in-conduit installation.
 Some common themes emerged from the discussion.
 One subject in particular kept resurfacing throughout the various conversations: Collaboration is essential for success.